edgar971/personal-blog/src/pages/getting-started-with-ecto-part-3/index.md

 ## Ecto is not an ORM

-If you come from Ruby on Rails or .Net then you might be familiar with Active Record or Entity framework.
-You might be used to doing something like `user.Save()` or `User.Find()`.
-These and many frameworks follow the Active Record design pattern which is an approach of accessing data in a database.
+If you come from Ruby on Rails or .Net, you might be familiar with Active Record or Entity framework.
+You may be used to doing something like `user.Save()` or `User.Find()`.
+These and other frameworks follow the Active Record design pattern which is an approach of accessing data in a database.
 One of the major drawbacks of this pattern is that your domain is usually tightly coupled to a certain persistence layer.
+You probably will have hard time changing the type of database you are using.

-Ecto follows the Repository design pattern which is an abstraction of the data layer and a way of centralizing the handling of the domain objects.
+Ecto follows the Repository design pattern which is an abstraction of the data layer.
+It's a way of centralizing the handling of the domain objects.
 In Ecto, queries are done using the `Ecto.Query` DSL against our repository (`GettingStartedWithEcto.Repo`).

 I highly suggest reading [this article to learn more about the repository pattern](https://deviq.com/repository-pattern/).